Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 -9999  -9999  122    134    12     157   192    184    190    172
 ````

 Below is a 10 x 10 focal region map.
-Here, cells with very low
-resistance (<10 ohms) from the map above have been coded as focal regions- so
+Here, groups of cells have been coded as
-these are now the "core area polygons" that we will be connected in circuit
+focal regions- so these will be treated as "core area polygons" to be
-analyses.
-All cells within each focal region will be collapsed into a single
+connected in circuit analyses.
+All cells within each focal region will be
-node (even the non-contiguous cell in region #1) when that region is activated
+collapsed into a single node (even the non-contiguous cell in region #1) when
-in pairwise, one-to-all, or all-to-one analyses.
-This format is identical to
+that region is activated in pairwise, one-to-all, or all-to-one analyses.
+This
-the short-circuit region file format.
+format is identical to the short-circuit region file format.

 ````
 ncols                10